Puppy Sleep Schedule: Training Guide

 8 month old puppy

 Similar to 7 months, for better or worse, the young puppy stage is over.
+They'll almost certainly be sleeping through the night.
+They'll wake up full of energy and ready to play!

-Wrap Up: How long do puppies sleep?
+Wrap Up: How much sleep do puppies need?

 How long do puppies sleep